 Comments are supported in netlists and are indicated by placing an asterisk at the beginning of the comment line.
 They may occur anywhere in the netlist but they must be at the beginning of a line.
 Xyce also supports in-line comments.
 An in-line comment is designated by a semicolon and may occur on any line.
 Xyce ignores everything after a semicolon.
-Xyce also considers lines beginning with a leading white space as comments.
+Xyce considers lines beginning with leading whitespace as comments unless the first character after the whitespace is a + symbol, in which case it treats the line as a continuation.

-Example: \ This is a netlist comment.
+Example: This is a netlist comment.

-Example: WRONG: .DC .... \ This type of in-line comment is not supported.
+Example: WRONG: .DC This type of in-line comment is not supported.

-Example: .DC .... ; This type of in-line comment is supported.
+Example: .DC ; This type of in-line comment is supported.